BOM-98/tough-glove-project-4/README.md

 ## Agile Development

-Agile software development methods were used to deliver this project and ensure that an iterative approach was taken to acheive the best results for the end-user.
+Agile software development methods were used to deliver this project and ensure that an iterative approach was taken to achieve the best results for the end-user.
 - The project was broken down from the high level business outcomes and problem statement into epics and user stories.
 - The end user's requirements were written from the end user's perspective to help make sure the right features were being built in a user-centric way.